Pay your tuition fees for Scottish and Rest of UK undergraduate students

 Make sure you check My Applications regularly to make sure you don't miss any messages.

-- View items you can pay by instalments: paperless Direct Debit (instalment plan).
-You can pay fees of £400 or more by instalments from your UK bank account.
+You will see your remaining balance on screen.
+You can pay fees of £400 or more by Direct Debit instalments from your UK bank account.

 - 3 monthly payments for a module fee.